Developer Documentation

 Flatpak

-On elementary OS 6 beta and newer, you should already have the required Flatpak remote and platform pre-installed.
-On earlier versions or other OSes, you can add the remote and install the Flatpak platform and SDK:
+On elementary OS you will already have the required Flatpak remote and platform pre-installed.
+On other Linux OSes, you can add the remote and install the Flatpak platform and SDK:

 flatpak remote-add --if-not-exists --system appcenter https://flatpak.elementary.io/repo.flatpakrepo